 The main goal for this project was to increase engine efficiency by reducing heat loss within the piston cylinder thus increasing pressure and reducing the amount of fuel needed for each combustion cycle.
-In comparison to the other proposed materials Si3N4 displayed the lowest thermal conductivity, excellent for insulating the cylinder, along with a high thermal shock resistance and low thermal expansion rate which would mitigate the thermal stresses the piston would be subject to.
+In comparison to the other proposed materials, Si3N4 displayed the lowest thermal conductivity, excellent for insulating the cylinder, along with a high thermal shock resistance and low thermal expansion rate which would mitigate the thermal stresses the piston and sleeve would be subject to.
 Additionally the high strength values inherent in the material ensure the part would endure the complex environment it would be subject to.
 While the other materials did have high enough strength and toughness values to withstand wear and mechanical stresses, it was in their thermal properties that they ultimately failed.
 Their high thermal conductivities would not allow us to properly insulate the engine to achieve an ideal efficiency.
 While cost was considered, the target market for Si3N4 was for high performance race engines, and therefore the cost was a negligible issue.

 6.0 Thermal Analysis

-By Gregory Berkeley
+Thermal Analysis completed by Gregory Berkeley

-The thermodynamics of an auto engine are very complex and require a high degree of understanding to perform any type of precise analysis.
+The thermodynamics of an automotive engine are very complex and require a high degree of understanding to perform any type of precise analysis.
 This will be an attempt to simplify the thermal interactions in order to produce results for a more energy efficient engine for Formula One Racing.
 Prior to introducing any theory and mathematics it is first important to understand the interworking mechanisms inside of an engine.

-6.1 Brief Description of Auto Mechanics: Four-Stroke Cycle

-Formula One Racing implements internal combustion engines, which is common among cars, trucks, and motorcycles.
-These engines work using what is called a four-stroke cycle.
-This cycle allows for the heat that is produced from the spark plug to be converted into mechanical energy through the rotation of the engine’s crankshaft.
-It begins when the piston is at a maximum displacement from the axis of the crankshaft, known as “top-dead center.”
-After combustion the piston is forced downward to a minimum displacement from the crankshaft, known as “bottom-dead center.”
-Then by momentum of the crankshaft the piston returns to it’s initial position.
-One full cycle includes four “strokes,” each with their own purpose.
-Each stroke refers to the full travel of the piston from top-dead center to bottom-dead center.
-A description of each stroke follows: